India’s crackdown hits religious freedom in disputed Kashmir

 “The mosque closure is a relentless agony for me and my family,” Jan said.
 “I can’t tolerate it, but I am helpless.”

-Already one of the most militarized places in the world, last summer India began pouring more troops into its side of Kashmir, which is divided between India and Pakistan and claimed by both in its entirety.
-It implemented a security lockdown in which it pressed harsh curbs on civil rights, arrested thousands of people, blocked internet and phone service, and shuttered important mosques.
+The portion of divided Kashmir that India controls was already one of the most militarized places in the world before the government last summer began pouring in more troops.
+It imposed a security lockdown in which it shuttered important mosques, harshly curbed civil rights, arrested thousands of people, blocked internet and phone service.

-All of this was laying the groundwork for the Hindu nationalist-led government’s Aug.
-5 decision to strip Kashmir of its semiautonomous status and remove its statehood, moves it knew would be met with fury by Kashmiri Muslims, most of whom want independence or unification with Pakistan.
+The moves preceded the Hindu nationalist-led government’s Aug.
+5 decision to strip Kashmir of its semi-autonomous status and remove its statehood, moves it knew would be met with fury by Kashmiri Muslims.
+Most of them want independence or unification with Pakistan, which administers the other part of Kashmir though both claim it entirely.
 The government said the restrictions were needed to head off anti-India protests and violence.

-While some of the conditions have since been eased, some mosques and Muslim shrines in the region either remain shuttered or have had their access limited.
+While some of the conditions have been eased, some mosques and Muslim shrines either remain shuttered or have had their access limited.
 Muslims say this is undermining their constitutional right to religious freedom and only deepening anti-India sentiment.

 The centuries-old Jamia Masjid, made of brick and wood, is one of the oldest in this city of 1.2 million, where 96% of people are Muslim.
 When it’s open, thousands of people congregate there for prayers.